KCL-BMEIS/OOP/week6B.md

 # Object lifetime

 Our design relies on:
-- creating an instance of the tip segment
+- creating an instance of the `Tip` segment
-- creating an instance of the bend segment, which will hold a reference to the tip segment
+- creating an instance of the `Bend` segment, which will hold a reference to the `Tip` segment
-- creating an instance of the straight segment, which will hold a reference to the bend segment
+- creating an instance of the `Straight` segment, which will hold a reference to the `Bend` segment
 - ...

 --

-This design can only work if the tip segment is instantiated before the bend segment, and is not destroyed before the bend segment
+This design can only work if the `Tip` segment is instantiated before the `Bend` segment, and is not destroyed before the `Bend` segment
-- the *lifetime* of the tip must exceed that of the bend segment
+- the *lifetime* of the `Tip` must exceed that of the `Bend` segment
-- the *lifetime* of the bend segment must exceed that of the straight segment
+- the *lifetime* of the `Bend` segment must exceed that of the `Straight` segment
 - ...

 Otherwise, there is a risk of one segment attempting to access information that